 Since most standard term insurance policies do not offer a premium holiday, here is what actually happens if you miss a payment:

-Step 1: Grace period kicks in (Day 1-30)
+Step 1: grace period kicks in (Day 1-30)

 IRDAI mandates a 30-day grace period for annual/semi-annual/quarterly premiums (15 days for monthly).
 During this window, your policy remains fully active.
 If you die during the grace period, the full claim is paid (minus the unpaid premium).